yuntianyi-chen/yuntianyi-chen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yuntianyi Chen is a Ph.D. candidate of software engineering at the University of California, Irvine.
+Yuntianyi Chen is a Ph.D. candidate in software engineering at the University of California, Irvine.
 His research interests include configuration testing, scenario generation of autonomous driving systems, and performance ranking of software configurations.
 He joined the Software Aurora (SORA) Lab in 2021.
 His advisor is Prof. [Joshua Garcia](https://jgarcia.ics.uci.edu/).

 <!-- Yuntianyi Chen is a Ph.D. candidate of software engineering at the University of California, Irvine.
 His research interests include software testing and performance ranking of software configurations.
 He joined the Software Aurora (SORA) Lab in 2021.
 His advisor is Prof. [Joshua Garcia](https://jgarcia.ics.uci.edu/). -->